-A new era begins with Donald Trump’s oath to office.
+A new era began with Donald Trump’s oath to office.
 This is the time to be vigilant of the actions of the new government, which arrives with the lowest approval ratings and a false belief that it has a popular mandate.

 As a new administration enters, it would be good to talk about hope instead of danger.
 However, the actions of the President-Elect during the transition period do not calm the anxiety he provoked during his presidential campaign.
 On the contrary, they heighten it.
 The wish that Trump’s most questionable actions would be replaced by something more presidential after his triumph in the election did not come true.